Here’s 5+ ways to celebrate Pride 2023 every day

 Pride 2023 at Facialteam

-At Facialteam, we believe it is our social responsibility as members of the professional and LGBTQIA+ communities to shed light on the issues which still permeate our society.
+At Facialteam, we believe it is our social responsibility as members of the professional and LGBTQIA+ communities to shed light on the issues that still permeate our society.
 In particular, we desire our trans and nonbinary citizens to feel welcome–regardless of gender identity, gender expression or sexual orientation– all the time.

 This mission is essential for us because we understand the need of our patients to live their truth.
 Being ourselves openly increases our mental and physical well-being.
 Our business is built around PRIDE for everyone, all year long.
 Raising awareness is a crucial part of what we do.